hollylessthan/Generating-Keywords-for-Google-Ads/README.md

 || Introduction

-In this project, I evaluate how different levels of debts affect banks' recovery strategies
+In this project, I created the keywords of the products for matching customers' search.
+I believe this is a helpful practice toward digital marketing

 || Languages & Tools